smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 ## 2. Checking the status of service/process

-The easiest way to review/manage Services on a remote computer is using MMC.
+The easiest way to review/manage Services on a remote computer is connecting your local Services GUI to the remote server.

-1. On an extra computer open the Event Viewer
+1. On an extra computer open the Services tool
 2. Right click on "Services (Local)"
 3. Select "Connect to Another Computer"
 4. Enter the computer name